 Chloe: Leave shame at the door!
 I was always worried about my family or friends reading my sensual poetry, but that infers an element of shame - which isn’t truly, and shouldn’t be, there.
 Reminding myself my instincts are natural and exploring them in my words will only deepen them, has been liberating.

-To kickstart a sensual play with words, and inspire you to explore new types of sensations, we asked the Instapoets to share the three words best describe their thoughts on The Poet, a clit sucker designed as an ode to sensuality for vulva owners.
+To kickstart a sensual play with words, and inspire you to explore new types of sensations, we asked the Instapoets to share the three words best describe their thoughts on clit sucker The Poet, a vibe designed as an ode to sensuality for vulva owners.
 Why not try doing the same poetry exercise to start playing with words?

 Marya: Lyrical, giving, tonic.